pedrocorrea2002/CallingHelp/README.md

 # [English version]
 ### About

 It's very common for who works with IT, that when a person in the office is having a problem with the computer, it's necessary to open a service call for someone of the IT come to solve the problem.
-RocketHelp is exactly for this, it allow users to open, visualize and put as "finished" the service calls.
+CallingHelp is exactly for this, it allow users to open, visualize and put as "finished" the service calls.

 ### Requirements
 - node (Version 16.16.0 or superior) -- Not tested in lower versions